 PHP Getting Traction For Web Development

-Affordable web hosting with Apache and PHP made it a preferred language for development.
+Affordable web hosting with Apache and PHP made it the preferred language for development.
 Easier configuration and customization attracted beginner developers and tech-savvy hobbyists eager to study programming in a practical manner.

-This broad, international adoption made PHP the leading programming languages for small and mid-sized web applications, and success stories like Facebook and Wikipedia built with PHP.
+This broad, international adoption made PHP the leading programming language for small and mid-sized web applications and success stories like Facebook and Wikipedia alike.

 WordPress – The Leading Content Management System